Grace Cadell (1855-1918)

 National Records of Scotland, SC70/1/676, pages 439-441

-You can find further information in the research guide to wills and testaments and examples of eiks in our Scottish Handwriting website.
+You can find further information in the research guide to wills and testaments and examples of eiks can be found on the Scottish Handwriting resource on the ScotlandsPeople website which provides online tuition and guidance for reading manuscript historical records written in Scotland from the 16th to 18th centuries.